Motor tics

 Tics can also be divided into the following categories:

-• Simple tics are sudden and fleeting tics using a few muscle groups.
+• Simple tics are sudden and fleeting tics that use a few muscle groups.
 Examples include nose twitching, eye darting, or throat clearing.

 • Complex tics: These involve coordinated movements using several muscle groups.
 Examples include hopping or stepping in a certain way, gesturing, or repeating words or phrases.